Keurig vs Drip Coffee Maker (What’s The Best Option?)

 k cup coffee

+Drip Coffee makers are significantly cheaper compared to Keurig.
 A decent drip coffee maker costs around 40 to 80 dollars, whereas Keurig machines start from around 100 dollars and go as high as 250 dollars for advanced models.
-So yeah!
-Keurig is definitely more expensive than a traditional coffee maker.

 Also, the recurring cost of K cups is significantly higher than that of ground coffee which makes using a Keurig more expensive than regular coffee.